 CMSC 1103 Microcomputer Applications - Introduction to the use of computers as a data processing and problem solving tool for business.
-Applications include spreadsheets, database management, and desktop publishing.
-Prerequisite: CMSC1003.
+Applications include spreadsheets, database management, and presentation software.
 Lecture and laboratory.
+Will not count as an elective for Computer Science majors or minors.
+Pre: High School Algebra

 CMSC 2003 Programming Concepts - A course with no prerequisites that is intended for CS majors, CS minors, BIS majors, and computer literate non-majors.
 This course introduces the student to problem-solving, logic structures, pseudo-code, flow charts, statement sequencing, conditional statements, loop structures, and input/output processes.
 It is language independent althought C++ examples will be presented.